SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Experiments

-Following previous works, we assess two primary metrics.
-The first is the widely used Area Under the Receiver Operating Characteristic curve (AUROC), which measures classifier reliability by integrating precision and recall.
-AUROC values range from 0 to 1, where 1 denotes a perfect classifier and 0.5 indicates random classification.
-We also calculate the Area Under the Rejection Accuracy Curve (AURAC) \cite{nadeem2009accuracy}, which quantifies the potential accuracy improvement users may experience when employing different UQ metrics to exclude high-uncertainty queries.
-X\% rejection accuracy represents model performance on the subset of questions retained after filtering out top X\% high‐uncertainty queries, and AURAC provides a comprehensive assessment of accuracy across multiple rejection thresholds.
-Compared with AUROC, AURAC is more sensitive to changes in the overall accuracy of LLMs, and is particularly suitable for evaluating the UQ method's ability to reduce erroneous responses.
+\paragraph{Baselines} We include a range of widely used baselines for comparison.
+In short-form experiments, we evaluate seven representative UQ methods: (1) P(True) \cite{kadavath2022language} uses few-shot prompts to guide LLMs to estimate the probability that their most confident answer is true.
+(2) Embedding Regression (ER) \cite{farquhar2024detecting} is a strong supervised baseline that trains a classifier on the final hidden states to predict correctness.
+(3) SelfCheckGPT (SC) \cite{manakul2023selfcheckgpt} is a representative self-consistency method.
+(4) Length-normalized Predictive Entropy (LN-PE) \cite{malinin2021uncertaintyestimationautoregressivestructured} computes length-normalized token-level log-probabilities.
+(5) Semantic Entropy (SE) \cite{farquhar2024detecting} estimates the Shannon entropy over semantic clusters.
+(6) Kernel Language Entropy (KLE) \cite{nikitin2024kernel} is a generalization of SE using semantic kernels.
+(7) Semantic Graph Density (SGD) \cite{LiSYJCCR25} quantifies semantic consistency via semantic graph density.
+In long-form experiments, in addition to adapting Discrete Semantic Entropy (DSE), SC, and P(True) for long-form generation, we further incorporate two Verbalized Uncertainty methods \cite{mohri2024language}, including Post-hoc Verbalized Uncertainty (PH-VU) and In-line Verbalized Uncertainty (IL-VU).
+For further details, refer to Appendix \ref{appendix:Baselines}.

-We use GPT-5-mini to automatically evaluate the correctness of model-generated answers by comparing them with reference answers.
-This serves as the basis for calculating AUROC and AURAC.
-We manually check the quality of our automated ground-truth evaluation against human judgment, and the relevant results are shown in Appendix~\ref{sec:automated ground-truth evaluations}.
+\paragraph{Evaluation Metrics} Following previous work \cite{farquhar2024detecting}, we assess two primary metrics: Area Under the Receiver Operating Characteristic curve (AUROC) and Area Under the Rejection Accuracy Curve (AURAC) \cite{nadeem2009accuracy}.
+AUROC evaluates how well the uncertainty scores distinguish between correct and incorrect answers and ranges from 0 to 1, where 1 denotes a perfect classifier and 0.5 indicates random classification.
+AURAC quantifies the potential accuracy improvement users may experience when employing different UQ metrics to exclude high-uncertainty queries.
+The X\% rejection accuracy represents model performance on the subset of questions retained after filtering out the top X\% high-uncertainty queries, and AURAC provides a comprehensive assessment of accuracy across multiple rejection thresholds.